aeternity/aepp-aeproject-shape-vue/identity-provider/README.md

-# aepp-forgae-shape-vue
+# aepp-aeproject-shape-vue
-This project presents ready to use aepp with predefined **Vue.js** front-end framework and **forgae** integration.
+This project presents ready to use aepp with predefined **Vue.js** front-end framework and **aeproject** integration.
 The provided boilerplate code contains all modules and settings needed to facilitate its usage - Vue.js project created by vue cli, a Sophia smart contract and scripts for deployment on the Blockchain.
-It gives a helpful code scaffolding for further forgae project development and shows examples how to read and record a data on the Blockchain through the browser.
+It gives a helpful code scaffolding for further daepp project development and shows examples how to read and record a data on the Blockchain through the browser.
 The aepp represents a smart contract that manages a ToDo List and enables interaction with each ToDo's status.
-It uses a local node spawned by forgae and one of the default forgae account to sign transactions.
+It uses a local node spawned by aeproject and one of the default aeproject account to sign transactions.

 Please follow the steps bellow:

-## Forgae installation
+## AEproject installation

-First you need to install **[forgae](https://github.com/aeternity/aepp-forgae-js)** (if it is installed already, skip this step).
+First you need to install **[aeproject](https://github.com/aeternity/aepp-aeproject-js)** (if it is installed already, skip this step).
 ```
-    npm install -g forgae
+    npm install -g aeproject
 ```

 ## Download the vue shape